xHybred/Hybred-Shaders/README.md

 - This shader is the lightest AA shader ReShade supports.

+### ReShade Limitations

+- ReShade has no access to the view matrix, as a result it can't combat specular aliasing or pixel crawl, a game added version is much more efficient as a result.

+- ReShade can only sample against a 2d image of the game, not against the actual geometry like this technique is suppose to do.

+- The real version of this is suppose to break mipmap level decisions.
+UV decisions are calculated the normal way in the vertex interpolator.
+Offsets should be applied in the pixel shader and texturer sampler needs derivative mipmap level input with ddx/ddy values of unchanged UVs.

 ### What Are The Advantages & Disadvantages Over Others

 **Cons:** Doesn't do as much on simple geomtric edges.

-**Pros:** Reduces spurious pixels/aliasing on complex shapes (whcih other post-process AA's can't/don't do well)
+**Pros:** Reduces spurious pixels/aliasing on complex shapes (whcih other post-process AA's can't/don't do well).

 ### How & Why It Works

 This form of AA works by randomly sampling the ~~geometry~~ framebuffer within a pixel rather than sampling the ~~geometry~~ framebuffer at the pixel center.
 Due to persistence of vision successive frames appear blended.
 As a result the user just sees a smooth image with less jaggies, whereas temporal anti-aliasing adds additional processing steps by jittering and blending a sequence of frames, this anti-aliasing achieves a smooth image with zero impact to performance & no temporal motion issues.

-### ReShade Limitations

-- ReShade has no access to the view matrix, as a result it can't combat specular aliasing or pixel crawl, a game added version is much more efficient as a result

-- ReShade can only sample against a 2d image of the game, not against the actual geometry like this technique is suppose to do

-- The real version of this is suppose to break mipmap level decisions.
-UV decisions are calculated the normal way in the vertex interpolator.
-Offsets should be applied in the pixel shader and texturer sampler needs derivative mipmap level input with ddx/ddy values of unchanged UVs

 ### Resources